strohs/memeify/README.md

 ### Building the memeify-lambda .jar file
-Memeify is a maven project consisting of two sub-modules: `lambdas` and `frontend`. `Lambdas` contains the lambda hooks and image processing code, while `frontend` contains a sample web page that can be used to submit an image and text to memeift via an HTTP form.
+Memeify is a maven project consisting of two sub-modules: `lambdas` and `frontend`. `Lambdas` contains the lambda hooks and image processing code, while `frontend` contains a sample web page that can be used to submit an image and text to memeify via an HTML form.

 1. to build the memeify lambda jar file, cd into the project root directory and run
     - `mvn clean package -pl memeify-lambda`